-The Council is embarking on a council wide transformation programme to deliver a new operating model for the Council 'An Adaptative Council'.
+The Council is embarking on a Council-wide transformation programme to deliver a new operating model as an 'Adaptative Council'.

-This strategy supports the delivery of an Adaptative Council by focusing on People, Process, Technology and Place.
+This strategy supports the delivery of an Adaptative Council focusing on People, Process, Technology and Place.

-In a post COVID_19 era how we work and deliver services to residents and customers has changed.
+In a post COVID-19 era how we work and deliver services to residents and customers has changed.

 Many services can be delivered from places other than the office.
-As we move towards the mid-Twenties - we need to re-evaluate our relationship with place with a more agile mindset.
-This increased flexibility has the potential to improve both how services are delivered as well as providing a better work life balance for staff.
+As we move towards the mid-twenties - we need to re-evaluate our relationship with place with a more agile mindset.
+This increased flexibility has the potential to improve how services are delivered as well as providing a better work life balance for the workforce.

-Place no longer has to be the office.
-More flexible proven solutions are now available that can offer more choices to how, when and where we work from.
+More flexible proven solutions are now available that offer more choices for how, when and where we work.

-There are of course challenges to working in a more agile manner.
-Our ICT strategy reflects this and will aim to put in place programmes of work to reduce these barriers.
+There are, of course, challenges to working in a more agile manner.
+Our Digital and ICT strategy reflects this and puts in place programmes of work to reduce these challenges.